paawak/paawak.github.io/_posts/2020-12-19-rest-service-with-php.md

 }
 ```

+Note that using *columnPrefix=false* as a parameter of the *@Embedded*, in this case the *Address* column, is very important.
+Otherwise the above query *'address.country' => $country* will not work.
+Refer to this [section](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/tutorials/embeddables.html#column-prefixing) for more details.

 ### Saving a new Entity having references to existing entities
 Let us consider a scenario where we would like to save a new *Book*.
 This *Book* refers to a *Genre* and an *Author*.
 The only twist is that, both the *Genre* and the *Author* already exists in the database.
 The *Book* just has the IDs of the *Genre* and the *Author*.